pandolia/easy-service/readme.eng.md

 ### Internal Implementation

-EasyService registers himself (**svc.exe**) as a system service.
-When this service starts, it reads configurations in **svc.conf** and creates a child process to run the program (the Worker), then monitors the child process and re-creates one if the process stops running.
-When this service stops, it writes data "exit" to the stdin of the child process and wait for it to exit, and terminates the child process if waitting time exceeds 10 seconds.
+Actually, EasyService registers himself (**svc.exe**) as a system service.
+When this service starts, he reads configurations in **svc.conf** and creates a child process to run the program (the Worker), then monitors the child process and re-creates one if it stops running.
+When this service stops, he writes data "exit" to the stdin of the child process and wait for it to exit, and terminates the child process if waitting time exceeds 10 seconds.

 Source code of EasyService are in [src/main.cs](https://github.com/pandolia/easy-service/blob/master/src/Main.cs) 。